Monica Grady

-Monica Mary Grady, CBE (born 15 July 1958 in Leeds, West Yorkshire, UK), is a leading British space scientist, primarily known for her work on meteorites.
+Monica Mary Grady, CBE (born 15 July 1958) is a British space scientist, primarily known for her work on meteorites.
 She is currently Professor of Planetary and Space Science at the Open University and is also the Chancellor of Liverpool Hope University.

 Early life

 Monica Grady is the oldest of eight children and the daughter of teachers.
 She attended Notre Dame Collegiate School for Girls in Leeds, prior to it becoming Notre Dame Grammar School and then later Notre Dame Catholic Sixth Form College, as a pupil of Form Sherwin.

 Career

 Grady graduated from the University of Durham in 1979, where she was a student at St Aidan's College then went on to complete a PhD on carbon in stony meteorites at Darwin College, Cambridge in 1982 where she studied under Professor Colin Pillinger and also met her husband.

 Grady has formerly been based at the Natural History Museum, where she curated the UK's national collection of meteorites.
 She has built up an international reputation in meteoritics, publishing many papers on the carbon and nitrogen isotope geochemistry of primitive meteorites, on Martian meteorites, and on interstellar components of meteorites.

 Grady was appointed a Fellow of the Meteoritical Society in 2000, a Fellow of the Institute of Physics in 2012 and a Fellow of the Geochemical Society in 2015 (these are honorary appointments, bestowed by the President and Council of each Society, following nomination by peer-scientists).
 She has been a Fellow of the Royal Astronomical Society since 1990, and a Fellow of the Mineralogical Society of Great Britain and Ireland since 1992.
 From 2012 to 2013, she was President of the Meteoritical Society.
 She was awarded the Coke Medal of the Geological Society of London in 2016, for her work in science communication.

 Grady gave the Royal Institution Christmas Lectures in 2003, on the subject "A Voyage in Space and Time".
 Asteroid (4731) was named Monicagrady in her honour.